PavelShaura/Autoseller_bot_aiogram_3/README.md

-# Bot auto sales of digital goods (subscription to VPN) using API Yoomoney and MongoD.
+# Bot auto sales of digital goods (subscription to VPN) using API Yoomoney and MongoDB.
 Added possibility to pay with cryptocurrency (bitcoin) powered by the Sellix API

 <div id="header">